Crimson boys basketball stuns Rebels, advance to state semis

 “C’mon man,” Schroeder said after Nwaokorie hit the game-tying shot.
 “He’s such a tough guard.
 He can do so many things well.”

+“Our whole mentality was that we had nothing to lose,” Haakenson said.

-That burden of pressure may or may not have had an impact on Champlin Park, but the weightlessness of Maple Grove looked evident.
-The Crimson jumped out to an eight-point lead in the extra session and never looked back.
-Even though the lead got to three points with 1:30 left, Maple Grove’s composure and steadiness took them home.
+That burden of pressure may or may not have had an impact for Champlin Park, but the weightlessness of Maple Grove sure looked evident.
+The Crimson jumped out to a eight point lead in the extra session and never looked back.
+Even though the lead got to three points with 1:30 left, Maple Grove’s composure and steadiness, along with timely free-throw shooting, took them home.

 The 12-9 Crimson, with the most losses in the tournament field, upset the top-ranked and undefeated Rebels 70-61.

-The Crimson will now play Cretin-Derham Hall in the state semifinals on Thursday, April 8, at 6 p.m.
+The Crimson next play Cretin-Derham Hall in the state semifinals on April 8 at 6 p.m.
 After shocking the basketball world and beating the Rebels, the Crimson will keep that underdog mentality with them the rest of the way.

 Post a comment as